hashicorp/terraform-provider-azurerm/website/docs/r/purview_account.html.markdown

 The `identity` block supports the following:

-* `type` - (Required) The Type of Managed Identity to assign to this Purview Account.
-At this time the only possible value is `SystemAssigned`.
-Changing this forces a new resource to be created.
+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Purview Account.
+Only possible value is `SystemAssigned`.

 ## Attributes Reference